raymondminglee/raymondminglee.github.io/index.md

 ## Education
 ### The Coooper Union for The Advancement of Science and Art, *New York*
-* Master of Engineering, Major: Mechanical Engineering, GPA:4.00&nbsp; &nbsp; *Sep 2018 – May 2020*
+* Master of Engineering, Major: Mechanical Engineering, GPA:4.00&nbsp; &nbsp; &nbsp; *Sep 2018 – May 2020*
 * Bachelor of Engineering, Major: Mechanical Engineering, GPA: 3.33&nbsp; &nbsp; *Sep 2014 – May 2018*

 ---